 The most attractive feature of Imgur is its simple uploading feature, as opposed to competing image hosting services like Photobucket and Imageshack.
 Imgur also has an Application Programming Interface (API) where third-party developers can manipulate the full functionality of the site, to create their own services like web applications and mobile applications.
 The site also has a PRO feature, which raises the image hosting limit to unlimited (as opposed to 255 images for standard accounts).
-Imgur also has some uploading tools for web browsers (Firefox and Chrome) and Content Management Services such as Wordpress.
+Imgur also has some uploading tools for web browsers (Firefox and Chrome) and Content Management Services such as Wordpress as well as a Custom Gallery page that enables users to keep track of their favorite tags in one place.

 2013 April Fools Day